 Based on definition (14) "Headquarter or Geographic Location" of the collective agreement the parties agree that employees hired outside of the 32-kilometer radius of the GVRD or CRD will not be eligible for recall purposes for work that is based in Victoria.
 Duncan and locations south will be considered within the 32-kilometer radius of the GVRD or CRD.

-LETTER OF UNDERSTANDING #5 Telework Arrangements
+LETTER OF UNDERSTANDING #5 The Application of Article 32.4